 Hi, my name is Art Fenerty, and Bob (your host here) has asked me to introduce Gearotic Motion to you and will be offering it here from this site.
 Its Bob’s thought that an introduction may help explain what Gearotic is all about and give you an idea as to my background.… Read the rest

 I’m proud to announce this new project with Art, where we’ll be offering his unique Gearotic Motion Software here on CNCCookbook.

 Even if you don’t know Art, you probably do know Mach3.
 Art was the original father of Mach3 and still works Brian on special projects.
 He’s one of the CNC world’s software geniuses as well as an amazingly helpful and nice guy, and we’re proud to be working with him.

 Aside from Mach3, Gearotic Motion is one of Art’s other creations.
 Think of Gearotic Motion as a special purpose CAD/CAM system for designing, simulating, and producing g-code for making gears. … Read the rest

 While you can use endmills and twist drills that are typical of the non-router (or gantry mill, if you prefer) CNC world, there are a number of special cutters than can help out in a variety of situations.

 Let’s do a quick survey with some tips:

 Upcut router bit – aka conventional endmill…

 Depending on which way the spiral goes on a cutter, you get a cutter that either moves the chips up or down.
-Whichever way the chips are going, there is also force exerted on the workpiece in the same directions. … Read the rest
+Whichever way the chips are going, there is also force exerted on the workpiece in the same directions.
+So, an upcut will move the chips up and out of the cut, and it will tend to pull up on the workpiece. … Read the rest